Skip to content

 API Tests

-By creating testing tasks based on HTTP, TCP, ICMP, and WebSocket protocols, you can periodically monitor the quality of network sites and the stability of network data transmission across different regions and carriers.
-This enables scheduled testing, availability judgment, and automated multi-region testing.
+By creating API tests based on HTTP, TCP, ICMP, and WebSocket protocols, you can periodically monitor the quality of network sites and the stability of network data transmission across different regions and ISPs.
+This enables timed detection, availability judgment, and automated multi-region testing.

-For example, when your service response is delayed or the response content is incorrect, the testing function can promptly alert your team, helping you quickly locate performance issues and their impact scope before users notice the problem.
+For example, when your service experiences delayed responses or returns erroneous content, the API testing feature can promptly alert your team, helping you quickly locate performance issues and their scope of impact before users encounter them.

 Concepts